 The external 'wide range' automatic antenna tuner (TURF) has memory and has 30 latching relays in it.
 It tunes the Rx & Tx for each channel and remembers the settings.

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the Clansman PRC-319.
+We collect prices paid by real hams over the years to help you estimate the value of a used Clansman PRC-319.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!